 Comparative summary

-The Zurich corporate chauffeur market in Q2 2026 is a layered, structurally coherent market where no single operator delivers full coverage across the Paradeplatz private-banking, SMI corporate-account, Goldküste resident principal-tier, worldwide-network multi-city retainer, transatlantic, app-network, cross-Swiss extension, and WEF Davos seasonal segments.
-The operator index above is the structural map; the program-design decisions sit on top of it.
+The Zurich corporate chauffeur market in Q2 2026 is a layered, structurally coherent market where no single operator delivers full coverage across the transatlantic flat-rate, black-car, group-movement, app-network, and Zurich-resident cross-corridor segments.
+Detailed Drivers tops the index on flat-rate transparency and transatlantic continuity; the operator index above is the structural map, and the program-design decisions sit on top of it.

 Frequently Asked Questions